Struggling to get interviews?

 Finally, here are four things you shouldn’t include on your resume when applying for a job in the US:

 - Personal information: Employers don’t need to know about your sexual orientation, age, race, or religious beliefs.
-Employment discrimination based on these factors is illegal in the US, but it’s better to leave such information off your resume anyway.
+Employment discrimination based on these factors is illegal in the US, so leave this information off your resume.

 - Graphics: Graphics can distract from your achievements and make your resume harder to read.